Pending WSCUC Approval

 The Personal History Statement must be in double-spaced, in 12-point type, at least 250 words long and not longer than two pages.

-In your Personal History Statement, we would like you to describe any unique or challenging experiences that you have encountered throughout your life and how you have or are attempting to overcome them.
+Optionally, you may describe any unique or challenging experiences that you have encountered throughout your life and how you have or are attempting to overcome them.
 These include but are not limited to the following prompts:

-• Have you had any unique or challenging experiences that have shaped your interest in technology management, your approach to work/academics, and/or your career goals?
+- Have you had any unique or challenging experiences that have shaped your interest in technology management, your approach to work/academics, and/or your career goals?

-• How have your goals and/or ambitions been impacted by technology innovation?
-How have you contributed to teams you have been on?
+- How have you contributed to teams you have been on?

-• Have you ever experienced a leadership position?
+- Have you ever experienced a leadership position?

 Résumé or Curriculum Vitae